tf-scaleway-modules/.github/profile/README.md

 ## 📄 License

-Unless stated otherwise, all modules are licensed under the **Apache License 2.0**.
+Unless stated otherwise, all modules are Licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for details.

+## Disclaimer

+The authors and contributors are not responsible for any issues, damages, or losses arising from the use of these modules.
+These modules are provided "as is" without warranty.
+Always test in non-production environments first.